 - allowing students to learn in the context of complex and multifaceted problems

 - leading students to see the relevance of learning to future roles

 - building motivation for learning

 - developing responsible, professional attitudes to complex societal problems

 Duke TIP courses are fast-paced and intense and are designed to provide challenge, not remediation.
 Duke TIP instructors are committed to providing interesting, high-energy educational experiences that often differ from those students encounter in school.
 Instructors employ a variety of instructional strategies to engage students at a higher level.
 Those strategies include the following:

 - debates and roundtable discussions

 - out-of-the-classroom field trips

 The Residential Experience

 Outside the rigorous classroom atmosphere, TIP students participate in social and recreational activities that focus on leadership development and give students a chance to get to know students from other classes and residential groups.
-While at Duke TIP, students will live in college residence halls and be assigned to double or triple occupancy rooms.
-Students will eat meals in campus dining halls alongside residential and instructional staff members.
+While at Duke TIP, students live in college residence halls and are assigned to double or triple occupancy rooms.
+Students eat meals in campus dining halls alongside residential and instructional staff members.
 Residential counselors chosen through a competitive application process live in the residence halls with students, supervise and organize recreational activities, serve as role models, and support students in adjusting to TIP.